InfOmics/GRAFIMO/README.md

 Garrison, Erik, et al. "Variation graph toolkit improves read mapping by representing genetic variation in the reference." *Nature biotechnology* 36.9 (2018): 875-879.

+## Citation

+If you use GRAFIMO in your research, please cite us:

+Tognon, Manuel, et al. "GRAFIMO: variant and haplotype aware motif scanning on pangenome graphs." bioRxiv (2021).

 ## License

 MIT